STOIC SCHOOL

 February 18, 2024

 Although all of us have the gift of life, not all are good at living.
-Perhaps more than other philosophies of life, Stoicism gives a way to measure if one has mastered the art of life.
+Perhaps more than other philosophies of life, Stoicism gives a way to measure if one has mastered the art of living.
 To Seneca, the art of living comes down to what is honorable.
-In the same letter, he wrote, "An ordinary journey will be incomplete if you come to a stop in the middle of it, or anywhere short of your destination, but life is never incomplete if it is an honorable one."
-The destination of human life is honor, according to Seneca.
+In the same letter, he wrote, "An ordinary journey will be incomplete if you come to a stop in the middle of it, [,,,] but life is never incomplete if it is an honorable one."
+The destination of life is honor.

 February 11, 2024